By Shahril Salleh

 The whole concert came to a rousing end when Cantemus was joined by the singers from the Treble Youth Festival Choir on stage and off stage in the aisles.
 Festival Director Marcus Lee led them to sing the anthem of the festival, We Are The Treble Voices.
 It was lovely to see the singers and the festival director getting into the groove of the choreography – a meaningful way to celebrate the end of the first night of the festival.
 Overall, the concert was a stunning success, albeit a little lengthy.
 I look forward to next year’s iteration of TVF, where I hope to see more of our own singers, conductors and composers participating and being showcased.

-The 2nd annual Treble Voices Festival by Choral Moments took place on 23 August 2019 at the Victoria Concert Hall.
+The 2nd annual Treble Voices Festival by Choral Moments took place on 23 August 2019 at the Victoria Concert Hall, Singapore.

 Shahril Salleh is currently a PhD Candidate (ABD) of Sociology from the School of Social Sciences at the Nanyang Technological University.
 His research examines the relationships between arts practitioners and the State.
 Part of his research involves going to concerts and performances and having long and deep conversations with arts practitioners from different disciplines over tea and cake (and sometimes biscuits).
 In his spare time, he directs a local non-auditioned community choir and volunteers as a mentor to his peers as well as to underserved communities.